 Dr Bennett Au

 The intrinsic regenerative capacity of mature CNS neurons is very limited.
 The presence of growth-inhibitory barriers in the extrinsic microenvironment further limited axon regeneration beyond the lesion after CNS injuries.
-In contrast, axons readily regrow at an extremely slow rate (1-2mm/day) after peripheral nerve injuries.
-However, the injured peripheral axons require regeneration over long distance to reinnervate their original distal targets at the neuromuscular junctions for motor functional recovery.
-By the time when injured axons finally reach their muscle targets, they failed to form functional synapses due to chronic denervation and muscle atrophy.
-This accounts for the poor functional outcomes in patients with proximal peripheral nerve injury (e.g. brachial plexus injury) even after immediate surgical repair.
+In contrast, peripheral axons readily regrow at an extremely slow rate (1-2mm/day) after peripheral nerve injuries (PNIs).
+However, these injured peripheral axons require regeneration over long distance to reinnervate their original distal targets at the neuromuscular junctions for motor functional recovery in patients with proximal PNI (e.g. brachial plexus injury).
+By the time when injured axons finally reach their muscle targets, they fail to form functional synapses due to chronic denervation and muscle atrophy.
+This accounts for the poor functional outcomes in those patients even after immediate surgical repair.